 Most dianthus plants have a very pleasant fragrance, so during the blooming period you can expect your garden to be filled with a nice scent.
-The blooming period can last through all through the seasons except winter.
+Flowering can last through all through the seasons except winter.

 Dianthus is a versatile plant: you can plant it in containers, as a border plant, in a flower bed, in a cottage garden, and so on.
 It also makes a great cut flower, so you will have an opportunity to decorate the rooms of your house with beautiful blooms.

 The most popular varieties of perennial dianthus include:

 ‘Eastern Star’ dianthus.
 This variety has got its popularity thanks to its gorgeous foliage and showy flowers.
 The flowers are pink in colour, with maroon centres.
 This plant usually reaches up to ten or twelve inches in height.